-The kipping dips have been popularized by Doug Chapman and his CrossFit followers.
-This version of the exercise requires the lifter to use his entire body when performing dips on parallel bars.
-Since more muscles are involved in the movement, more reps can be done.
+The kipping dip requires the lifter to use the entire body to get up.
+Since more muscles are involved in the movement, more reps can be done this way.
 But is this good?

-– the stress is taken from the triceps and chest;
+– the stress is taken away from the triceps and chest

-The benefits of doing kipping dips is that instead of sitting on the couch you’re are exercising.
-However, even that’s a little questionable since this shaky exercise makes it easy to injure a shoulder and spend even more time on the couch.
+The benefit of kipping dips is that instead of sitting on the couch, you’re are exercising.
+However, even that’s a little questionable since this shaky exercise can injure you and force you to spend even more time on the couch.

-Joking aside kipping dips have no place in a bodybuilding routine, nor a routine of a non-crossfitter.
-You won’t gain any muscle from it and the endurance and pain tolerance that you develop from kipping dips can be achieved through safer forms of exercising: burpees, muscle-ups, explosive push-ups…etc.
+Joking aside, kipping dips have no place in a bodybuilding routine.
+You won’t gain any muscle.
+Besides, the endurance and pain tolerance that you develop from kipping dips can be acquired through other movements – burpees, muscle-ups, explosive push-ups…etc.

 In short, just like kipping pull-ups, the kipping dip is a gimmick.